lrharper1/Harper_et_al_2019_hypothesis_generation_and_testing_with_eDNA_metabarcoding/README.md

 Data processing workflow and supplementary data for:

-Harper *et al.* (2019) Generating and testing ecological hypotheses at the pondscape with environmental DNA metabarcoding: a case study on a threatened amphibian
+Harper *et al.* (2019) Generating and testing ecological hypotheses at the pondscape with environmental DNA metabarcoding: a case study on a threatened amphibian. *Environmental DNA*, __2__, 184-199. https://doi.org/10.1002/edn3.57

 Permanently archived at: [![DOI](https://zenodo.org/badge/180420643.svg)](https://zenodo.org/badge/latestdoi/180420643)